girliemac/girliemac.github.io/_posts/2016-10-24-slack-command-bot-nodejs.md

 ...
 ```

-Your bot gives a response for the command, `/httpstatus 404` with an answer.
-In this case the bot will answer with the description of status code 404 with a [picture of a cat](https://http.cat/404).
+Your bot gives a response for the command, `/httpstatus 302` with an answer.
+In this case the bot will answer with the description of status code 302 with [a cat picture](https://http.cat/302.

 Now. let's write the response with Node.js using Express.